webhasan/gtm-datalayer-for-shopify/README.md

-# GTM data Layer for Shopify ecommerce
+# GTM Data Layer for Shopify ecommerce
 ## How to use:
 1. Go to theme edit and paste GTM tracking code right after `<head>` tag in `theme.liquid` file
 2. Inside the `snippets` folder create a new file name `gtm-datalayer.liquid` file.
 Copy all of the code from `gtm-datalayer.liquid` code from this repository.